 Ari Joskowicz

-Eugene Greener, Jr. Chair in Jewish Studies
+Eugene Greener, Jr. Chair in Jewish Studies; Professor of Jewish Studies and History

-Professor of Jewish Studies, History, and European Studies Chair, Department of Jewish Studies
+Chair, Department of Jewish Studies

 Joskowicz has worked on various themes in Jewish cultural history – from Jewish anti-Catholicism, Enlightenment economic thought about Jews, to the marketing of Jewish mysticism.
 His current research focuses on broader histories of Nazi genocide, the challenges of writing Romani history, and the economic history of memory.